Fees & Funding

 The annual cap may see some residents paying fees and then stopping for a period of time during a year; paying again when their care anniversary comes around, then stopping for the remainder of the year; or starting to pay again an stopping once the resident reaches their lifetime cap.

-Aged Care facilities may choose to negotiate with residents to provide extra or higher standards of service.
+Aged Care facilities may choose to negotiate with residents to provide a Higher Everyday Living Fee (HELF).
 These may include upgraded accommodation, hairdressing, pay TV in rooms, exclusive menus or a range of other services.
 If and when Edgarley Assisted Living chooses to offer these services to residents, residents will be advised.

 Residential Agreements